open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 }
 ```

-As you can see, it will only trigger an update if it passes a simple equality check.
-This is great for performance, and for strings, numbers and booleans this will work without any problems.
+This way when you change the property on your element, it goes through a custom getter/setter function which triggers an update only when the new value passes a simple equality check.

-With arrays and objects this does not detect mutations to an existing object, like the array `push` we are using right now.
-We need to use immutable data patterns, where a new object is created each time.
+For strings, numbers and booleans this will work without any problems.
+However, if you are using arrays or objects and mutate them it will not trigger any update.
+This is because the actual array or object itself did not change.
+We need to use immutable data patterns, where a new object is created for each change.
 This is a common pattern in front-end to simplify data flow and make change detection easier.

-Instead of using push, we can copy the existing list of todos using array spread, and add our new todo to the new array:
+In our case we are using array `push`, which mutates the existing `todos` array.
+Instead of using push, we can copy the existing list of todos using array spread, and add our new todo in there:

 ```js
 _addTodo() {